rob-j-au/qdemo/README.md

 ## Build/Push and Ready for Deploy

-Based on Git Repository update, ArgoCD will Sync to the latest version
+Based on Git Repository update, ArgoCD will Sync to the latest version and Deploy to the cluster

 ```
 ./deploy_latest.sh